 The Center presents workshops, from time to time, as other programming permits.
 See the current list below.

-The following workshops motivate individuals to assume a deeper level of commitment to protect Earth and to take leadership roles in accelerating the Northwest towards a sustainable future.
+The Center workshops motivate individuals to assume a deeper level of commitment to protect Earth and to take leadership roles in accelerating the Northwest movement to create a sustainable future.

 For more information, including how to organize a workshop in a community outside of Portland, please contact the Center at 503-227-2315 or firstname.lastname@example.org.